dgraph-io/dgraph-docs/content/deploy/admin/dgraph-administration.md

 As an `Administrator` you might want to export data from Dgraph to:

 * backup your data
-* move the data from Dgraph Cloud instance to another Dgraph instance, or Dgraph Cloud instance
+* move the data to another Dgraph instance
 * share your data

 For more information about exporting your database, see [Export data]({{< relref "export-data.md" >}})